 Disconnected Youth in Gila and Mohave County (defined as ages 16-24 without jobs, not enrolled in school, and not in the military) comprise about 23% of each region’s youth population.

 Up to 35% of Yavapai County residents commute over 50 miles EVERY DAY for work

-Fernandez outlined The 3-2 Model for Workforce Development - a solution that was implemented between Yavapai College and a local Prescott employer where a curriculum was developed that supplemented the local workforce and created new job opportunities for those disconnected or working multiple jobs in Prescott or the surrounding area.
+Hernandez outlined The 3-2 Model for Workforce Development - a solution that was implemented between Yavapai College and a local Prescott employer where a curriculum was developed that supplemented the local workforce and created new job opportunities for those disconnected or working multiple jobs in Prescott or the surrounding area.
 The program provided 3 days of a dedicated CTE program developed at the school, and 2 days of a paid internship with the employer each week with the end result being full-time employment of a newly trained workforce.
-Fernandez noted that with the right relationships and a willingness to collaborate between local employers and your community colleges, this type of program can be duplicated almost anywhere.
+Hernandez noted that with the right relationships and a willingness to collaborate between local employers and your community colleges, this type of program can be duplicated almost anywhere.

 Rural Arizona Mayors with Vision